powergama/powergama/README.md

 - [Poetry](https://python-poetry.org/docs/#installation)
 - [Pre-commit](https://pre-commit.com/)
 - An LP solver, e.g. the free [CBC solver](https://projects.coin-or.org/Cbc).
 Clone or download the code and install it as a python package.
+The tests rely on the [GLPK solver](https://www.gnu.org/software/glpk/).

 ### Install